 - 2 tsp black pepper

-- dash cayenne pepper optional
+- several dashes red pepper flakes optional

 - fresh basil for garnish optional

-Allow to cook for about 5-10 minutes on medium heat or until the soup has reached a desirable temperature.
+- Allow to cook for about 5-10 minutes on medium heat or until the soup has reached a desirable temperature.

 - Garnish with fresh basil and serve.
 Other great additions: cooked italian sausage, meatballs, gnocchi, mozzarella balls or parmesan cheese.